The Curator is Dead (2014), tableau vivant in collaboration with Siri Hjorth. Photographer: Karoline Hjorth

 subjected to 23 hour lock down in a solitary cell

+with no windows.
 Represented by four paintings on

-postcards provided by Stephen Kurtz,
+postcards provided by Stephen Kurtz, which is

 responsible for Donny Johnson’s collection.

-made with the coating of M&M’s,
+The paintings are made with the coating of M&M’s,

-water, and a paintbrush made of
+water, and a paintbrush made of Johnson’s own heir,

 as there is strict regulations for what he’s allowed to